qualityshepherd/brine/assets/posts/southern_coast.md

 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.

-**0807.6 Barrow of the Cane**
-A 12' rune stone carved into a silver speckled, rust-colored stone.
-It sets upon a small hill marked with rusty grass.
-The rune tells an elaborate history of **The Cane**, an ancient tribe of warriors.
-The barrow has an entrance at its base, framed by three monolith stones.
-The walls within are covered in chalky paintings of men with long spears fighting various monsters; hand prints of men, women and children; and giants in the mountains.
-The paintings depict families with heads in the shape of various animal spirits.
-Each cubbyhole is marked with these same animal shapes.
+**0807.6 Barrow of the Cane** A twelve-foot monolith of rust-colored stone, flecked with silver, rises from a hill of rusty grass.
+Ancient runes tell the history of **The Cane**, warrior tribes of old.
+Three weathered stones frame the barrow's entrance.
+Within, chalky paintings cover the walls--spear-wielding warriors with animal heads fighting monsters and mountain giants.
+Hand prints of men, women, and children mark the spaces between.
+Each cubbyhole bears images of these same animal spirits.

-Cubbyholes contain mostly bones but also: obsidian arrowheads, an obsidian axe, a solid silver bear-like idol (400s) and simple silver jewelry (120s).
-There are a number of extremely high quality spear poles; one still with a razor-sharp obsidian tip.
-Resting in this sacred space aids healing.
+The cubbyholes hold bones alongside obsidian arrowheads, an obsidian axe, a silver bear idol (400s), and simple silver jewelry (120s).
+Several spear poles of exceptional quality remain, one still bearing its razor-sharp obsidian tip.
+Those who rest in this sacred space find their wounds heal faster.

-If the bones are disturbed a ghost will appear. **Zamma** was the tribe's last shaman.
-His bones are buried beneath the monolith, just above the ceiling of the main chamber.
-He cannot speak but will point at various drawings on the walls.
-He will disappear if the bones are returned to their resting place.
-Taking anything but the weapons (weapons are to use; treasure is property of the Cane) from the barrow (without trade or sacrifice) curses the thief: their fingers > hand > arm > etc start turning red.
-When they are completely red the thief dies.
+If disturbed, the ghost of **Zamma**--the tribe's last shaman--appears.
+His bones rest beneath the monolith, just above the chamber ceiling.
+Though mute, he communicates by pointing to the wall paintings.
+He will not rest until the bones are returned to their rightful place.
+The Cane believed weapons were meant for use, but treasure belonged to the tribe.
+Those who steal (without trade or sacrifice) suffer their curse--flesh turning to rust, spreading from fingers to arm until death claims them.

-**0904 Harlan's Grove** is renowned for producing the region's finest hops, coveted by brewers for their unparalleled quality.
-Francis and Catherine Harlan have become quite famous to those in the trade.
-However, the true secret behind the exceptional hops lies in the soil's rare mineral deposit, discovered by the Harlans generations ago.
-This mineral imbues the hops with distinctive flavors and aromas, making them highly sought after.
-Guarding their knowledge closely, the Harlans perpetuate the myth of their unparalleled skill, ensuring their dominance in the hop market.

-**1004 Maude's Meadery** Vibrant wildflowers bordered by a meandering stream. the meadery farm presents a picturesque scene straight out of a pastoral painting.
-The air is perfumed with the sweet aroma of honey, mingling with the earthy scent of the surrounding fields.
-Rows upon rows of lush, golden-hued honeycombs glisten under the gentle sunlight, tended to by diligent beekeepers clad in weathered leather aprons.
-In the heart of the farm, a quaint stone cottage stands as the hub of activity, its chimney billowing fragrant smoke from the hearth where mead is brewed in large copper cauldrons.
-Bees buzz lazily among the blossoms, their diligent work ensuring a plentiful harvest of honey, while workers scurry about, gathering ingredients and preparing barrels for the fermentation process.
-Amidst the tranquility of the countryside, the meadery farm hums with the rhythmic pulse of nature and the bustling energy of artisanal craftsmanship.

-Maude's southwestern hives are all dying.
-Weather this season has been dry and the bees have been traveling all the way to Harlan's Grove.
-Their hops is poisoning the hives and Maude is desperate to find the cause.
-The two farms have been friends for years so she will be slow to accept the truth.
+**0904 Harlan's Grove** The region's finest hops grow in neat rows across rolling hills.
+Francis and Catherine Harlan, and their oldest son Dale (`Shrewd, Proud`), tend their crops with generations of expertise--though their success stems from more than skill alone.
+A rare mineral in the soil imbues their hops with distinctive flavors--a secret they guard as carefully as their harvests.
+Six workers tend the rows while monastery wagons collect their weekly barrels.

+The Harlans supply most of their crop to Fellstead Monastery's brewery, though Maude's Meadery has always received a share.
+This year's harvest promises to be exceptional, despite their neighbor's failing hives.

+**1004 Maude's Meadery** Vibrant wildflowers border a meandering stream, the air sweet with honey and herbs.
+The southwestern hives are empty now; their bees drawn to Harlan's Grove despite the distance.
+Those that return seem changed, producing bitter honey before dying.
+Maude (`Herbalist, Worried`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
+Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Gruff, Loyal`).

 **1108 Fellstead Monastery** is perched upon the edge of the coast and surrounded by lush, rolling hills.
 The monastery is constructed from warm, honey-colored stone and Gothic architecture.
 Its walls are adorned with intricate stained glass windows depicting scenes from the life of St. Fellstead (patron saint of travelers and seekers of knowledge).
 It is a place of peace and reflection, where people from all walks of life come to seek answers, find comfort, and renew their spirits.